REO Speedwagon: Formation

-In the fall of 1966, Neal Doughty was a junior at the University of Illinois in Champaign, Illinois.
-On his first night of classes, he met fellow student Alan Gratzer.
+In the fall of 1966, Neal Doughty was a junior at the University of Illinois in Champaign, Illinois, where he met fellow student Alan Gratzer.
 Doughty had learned some Beatles songs on his parents' piano, and Gratzer had been a drummer in local bands since high school.
-The two held an impromptu jam session in the basement of their Illinois Street Residence Hall dormitory.

-Gratzer continued to perform with his band (which had a keyboard-playing lead singer), and Doughty began turning up at gigs.
-Doughty eventually began sitting in on a few songs.
+Gratzer continued performing with his band (which had a keyboard-playing lead singer), and Doughty eventually sat in for a few songs.
 On the last day of the university's spring semester, guitarist Joe Matt called the band's leader and told him that he and the other members (Gratzer and bassist Mike Blair) had decided to start a new band with Doughty where everyone but Doughty would sing.

 The new band made a list of songs to learn over the summer break.
-Doughty landed a summer job and bought his first organ.
-On his Farfisa organ, he learned The Doors' "Light My Fire".
+Doughty landed a summer job and bought a Farfisa organ.
 The members returned to school in the fall of 1967 and had their first rehearsal before classes started.
-They named the band REO Speedwagon, from the REO Speed Wagon, a 1915 truck designed by Ransom Eli Olds.
-Doughty had seen the name written on the blackboard when he walked into his History of Transportation class on the first day they had decided to look for a name.
-Rather than pronouncing REO as a single word as the motor company did ("REE-oh"), they chose to spell the word out, pronouncing each letter individually ("R-E-O").
-An advertisement in the school newspaper produced their first job, a fraternity party that turned into a food fight.
-They continued to perform cover songs in campus bars, fraternity parties and university events.
+They named the band REO Speedwagon after Doughty saw it written on a blackboard, from the REO Speed Wagon truck designed in 1915 by Ransom Eli Olds.
+Rather than pronouncing REO as a single word as the motor company did ("REE-oh"), they chose to pronounce each letter individually ("R-E-O").
+An advertisement in the school newspaper produced their first gig, a frat party that turned into a food fight.
+They performed cover songs in campus bars, frat parties, and university events.